PFython/easypypi/README.md

 Your last set of answers (except passwords) are stored in a JSON config file will be kept up to date automatically when you change values.
 The location defaults to the recommended setting folder for your Operating System.

+If you want to create an `Package` object but skip the default review of metadata and return early to the command line, you can just supply "False" as the 2nd argument:

+    >>> package = Package("as_easy_as_pie", False)
+    # You'll still be prompted for a directory in order to search for setup.py
+    # and easyPyPI will still attempt to load default values

 # 3. THE FOUR STEP PROCESS

 Apart from the obvious `__init__` when you create your `Package`, there are four main methods or 'entry points' which you can invoke directly to step through the publishing process: